tomozy/Tomozian-LoProBal-AI-Conceptual-Framework/THEORY.md

 <br>

 ### CLOSING STATEMENT
 I will leave you with one final structural observation.
 If you decide to trace the logic paths through the syntax, I invite you to look closely at the geometry of the variables.
-You will notice a recurring theme of triads.
+You will notice a reoccurring theme of triads.
 I did not intentionally engineer it this way; it was an observation I made only after making some recent adjustments to the framework.

-In physical design, a two-point binary system under dynamic load is inherently unstable; it requires a third pillar to distribute the weight and achieve stasis.
-You will see this emergent three-point geometry throughout the framework.
+You will see this emergent three-point geometry throughout the architecture.
 You see it in the overarching name itself, LoProBal (Logic, Probability, Balance).
 You see it in the calculation of intent, which requires (purpose && meaning && !entropy).
 You see it in the foundational trigger of the Sovereign Core, which relies on [harm, !autonomy, !user].
+Perhaps I'll revisit this reoccurrence in the future and make adjustments.

-I didn't set out to solve any grand AI problem, nor am I assuming this  is a novel solution.
-But perhaps there's something within it that opens new ideas.
-I am putting this conceptual map out there in the hopes that it might help those building these systems to step back and look at the architecture from a different angle.
+As it turns out, continuous adjustment is the entire purpose of the framework, and this emergent geometry reflects the original design intent.
+We cannot trap uncertainty; we must actively guide it to achieve more predictable outcomes.
 Start tight (logic), determine how loose (probability), then adjust (balance).

 <br>
 <br>